“if you aspire to reach others, keep things fresh”

 Is your car acting up?
 Do you need to pay the Doc a visit due to injury or illness?
 In each case, both the mechanic and the Doc will ask you important questions about you or your car’s “symptoms”.
 They need to gather preliminary information to get to the root of your particular situation and what the best solution may be to resolve it.

 If you require graphic design, SEO or say website maintenance services, by asking relevant questions via an initial consultation, it assists in determining what your creative needs may or may not be.

 “Asking good questions promotes engagement, builds relationships and gives deeper insights into a customer or prospect’s needs.”

-I once received an email from an aunt written in ALL CAPS.
-Replying to her email, I asked her why she was SHOUTING!?
+I once received an email from an aunt which was written in ALL CAPS.
+In my email reply, I asked why she was SHOUTING!?

-It became obvious she was perplexed by my response.
-Apparently she was oblivious to the fact that writing in ALL CAPS translated in to shouting.
+Perplexed by my response, apparently she was oblivious to the fact that writing in ALL CAPS translated in to shouting.

 Was she not aware of this?
 Shouldn’t it be a given?
 I guess there was some ‘splaining to do.